MostafaMGomaa/codersquare/docs/ERD-codersquare.md

 potentially ingesting and serving analytics data.

 - Node.js is selected for implementing the server for speed of development.
-- Express.js is the web server framework.
+- NestJs is the web server framework.
-- Sequelize to be used as an ORM.
+- TypeOrm to be used as an ORM.

 ### Auth